kaggour/AM-CDM/README.md

 *Use CDM Chapter from ASM Handbook as a good primary reference for information* *https://doi.org/10.31399/asm.hb.v24A.a0006963*

+*Keep writing in each section down to a few sentences - goal is to allow people to understand quickly what this is and direct them to other sources (ASM handbook) for more context.

 ## What is the AM CDM

 ### What is it for/Why was it created